brennerdcosta/The_Baldman/README.md

-# The_Baldman
+# Rhapsodizer of Rationality
-I'm a bald Engineer who maintains a fair balance between Software Engineering and Hardware Engineering.
+Engineer who maintains a fair balance between Software Engineering and Hardware Engineering.